highgrav/taproot/README.md

-*Taproot is pre-Alpha software!
+*HERE THERE BE DRAGONS: Taproot is pre-Alpha software!
 No guarantees are made regarding breaking changes, and at this point we are not avoiding breaking changes.*

 Check out the `/docs` directory for more information on how to use Taproot.